Detection of HI filament: Pair Stacking vs. Filament Stacking: Methods

 \subsubsection{Pair Stacking}

-The pair stacking technique is developed to increase the signal emitted from the filaments which are identified by the straight lines between a pair of galaxies \citep[][]{2016MNRAS.457.2391C}.
-It is supposed that galaxies residing in the most massive halos are usually connected by cosmic filaments.
-Therefore, by selecting pairs of galaxies with proper separations, the connection between pairs could be identified as the filaments in the cosmic webs.
-This is shown in the right panel of Fig. \ref{fig:show_pairs}.
+The pair stacking technique is developed to enhance the signal emitted from the filaments which are identified by the straight lines between a pair of galaxies \citep[][]{2016MNRAS.457.2391C}.
+It is based on the assumption that galaxies residing in the most massive halos are preferentially connected by cosmic filaments.
+Therefore, by selecting pairs of galaxies with proper separations, the connection between pairs could be identified as the filaments in the cosmic webs (see left panel of Figure \ref{fig:illustration}).

-Other HI sources near the galaxy pairs might coincidentally align with the filaments( straight lines ), potentially contaminating signals from the filaments.
-Assuming these structures are spherically distributed around the ends of the filaments in the stacked map, their contribution can be subtracted from the total flux, resulting in a signal predominantly from cosmic filaments between the pairs, which peaks centrally in the stacked map.
+Additional \hi~sources in the vicinity of galaxy pairs may coincidentally align with the filaments axis (i.e., the straight line between the pair), thereby contaminating the filament signal.
+Assuming these structures are approximately spherically distributed around the ends of the filaments in the stacked map, their contribution can be subtracted from the total flux, resulting in a signal predominantly from cosmic filaments between the pairs, which peaks centrally in the stacked map.

-To evaluate the detectability of filaments with pair stacking, we perform the stacking similarly to what the observations did.
+To evaluate the detectability of filaments with pair stacking, we perform the stacking procedure following observational analyses.
 The procedures of stacking are as follows: